MediaComem/comem-archioweb/guides/deploy-in-the-cloud.md

-# Deploying an Express.js application with Heroku & MongoDB Atlas
+# Deploy an Express.js application with Heroku & MongoDB Atlas

 This guide will walk you through the process of deploying an Express.js application in the [cloud][cloud].
 You will use [Heroku][heroku], a